steven-haddix/super-awesome-webpack-plugin/README.md

     vendor: Object.keys(require('./package.json').dependencies)
 }
 ```
-New up the plugin and add it to the plugin array
+New up the plugin and add it to the plugin array.
+The first parameter is the site configuration and the second parameter
+takes a webpack configuration object (everything in the site configuration is ran through webpack).
 ```javascript

 plugins: [